whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 posts using the `Twitter Streaming API`_.
-It may not surprise any of you that the JSON_ output from Twitter_ can be directly imported into MongoDB_ using mongoimport_ and contains valid GeoJSON_ for direct use with the 2dsphere_ special index as well as an array of points that works well with the 2d_ special index.
+It may not surprise any of you that the JSON_ output from Twitter_ can be directly imported into MongoDB_ using mongoimport_ and contains valid GeoJSON_ for direct use with the 2dsphere_ geospatial index as well as an array of points that works well with the 2d_ geospatial index.

 Twitter_ posts make an **excellent** data source to use when testing indexing requirements like multi-lingual text searching, geospatial